 How to Buy a HUD Home

-U.S. Department of Housing and Urban Development (HUD) residential foreclosures are available for sale throughout the U.S. The sales process for purchasing a HUD home is more complicated than buying a home from an individual.
+HUD residential foreclosures are available for sale throughout the U.S., but the sales process for purchasing a HUD home is somewhat more complicated than buying a home from an individual.

 A lender can file a claim for the balance due on the mortgage when a foreclosed home was purchased with a loan insured by the FHA.
-The FHA pays the lender's claim, transfers ownership of the property to the HUD, and the HUD sells the home.
+The FHA pays the lender's claim, transfers ownership of the property to HUD, and HUD sells the home.

-HUD homes are appraised and then priced at fair market value based partly on their location.
-The price of a home in need of repairs is adjusted downward to reflect the investment a new owner would have to make to improve it and make it livable.
+HUD homes are appraised, then priced at fair market value based partly on their location.
+The price of a home in need of repairs is adjusted downward to reflect the investment a buyer would have to make to improve it and make it livable.

 How to Find HUD Homes

 A HUD-approved real estate broker—which are often listed on the agency's website—can show you the property when you've located a home that you'd like to see.
-If the home you want to see is located in your area, you can also contact your preferred local real estate broker and ask if the office is approved to show HUD homes.
+You can also contact your preferred local real estate broker and ask if the office is approved to show HUD homes if the home you want to view is located in your area.

-HUD foreclosures are sold using a bidding process, and you must hire a licensed real estate agent to assist you with this.
-There's an offer period during which sealed bids are accepted through your agent.
-All offers submitted are opened at the end of that period, and the HUD usually accepts the highest bid or the bid that brings them the highest net.
+HUD foreclosures are sold through a bidding process, and you must hire a licensed real estate agent to assist you with this.
+There's an offer period during which sealed bids are accepted.
+All offers submitted are opened at the end of this period, and HUD usually accepts the highest bid or the bid that brings them the highest net.

 Other HUD Programs

-The HUD might sell foreclosures for as little as $1 to approved nonprofit organizations and government agencies if they're not sold within six months.
-They must then be used to create housing for families in need or to benefit neighborhoods.
+HUD might sell foreclosures for as little as $1 to approved nonprofit organizations and government agencies if they're not sold within six months.
+The properties must then be used to create housing for families in need or to benefit neighborhoods.